Wall Street gains as Trump to leave hospital, investors hope for stimulus

 -

-US stocks rose sharply on Monday, recovering from declines in the previous session, as investors viewed more fiscal stimulus as likely and after news President Donald Trump will leave the hospital where he is being treated for coronavirus.
+(Reuters) - U.S. stocks rose sharply on Monday, recovering from declines in the previous session, as investors viewed more fiscal stimulus as likely and after news President Donald Trump will leave the hospital where he is being treated for COVID-19.

 Trump said he felt "really good" and will leave Walter Reed National Military Medical Center at 6:30 p.m.
 (2230 GMT).
 Trump has been at the hospital since late Friday.